 Pro 5 HDMI ports

-With 5 HDMI ports, which offer extremely low latency in Game mode. you can have everything plugged into this TV.
-You can have your computer, console, DVD player, plus a Blu-Ray player and still have an available HDMI port.
+With 5 HDMI ports, which offer extremely low latency in Game mode, you can have everything plugged into this TV.

 Con 120Hz only runs in 1080p